MonetDB/MonetDB-PHP/protocol_doc/README.md

 # 1. Overview

-MonetDB has a main process, which usually listens on port 50000 for incoming connections.
-Each database runs on separate processes, spawned by the main.
-The client application connects only to the main process directly, which acts as a proxy and transfers the data packages in both directions between the client and the database it is connected to.
+MonetDB has a main process `monetdbd`, which listens on port 50000 by default for incoming connections.
+Each database runs on separate `mserver5` processes, started by the main.

+If the client application is connecting through a UNIX domain socket, then monetdbd will try to redirect the connection to mserver5 so that the client then talks directly to mserver5 and monetdbd is no longer involved.

+If the client is connecting through TCP/IP, then by default monetdbd will act as a proxy, transferring data packages between the client and the mserver5 processs.
+But it is possible to receive a redirect message from monetdbd, which asks the client to connect directly to an mserver5 instance.

 <img src="png/01_overview.png" alt="drawing" width="640"/>